OpenCyphal/yakut/README.md

 Commands that access the network need to know how to do so.
-There are two ways to configure that: pass registers via environment variables (this is the default), or pass initialization expression via `--transport`/`YAKUT_TRANSPORT` (in which case the registers are ignored).
+There are two ways to configure that: pass *UAVCAN registers* via environment variables (this is the default), or pass an initialization expression via `--transport`/`YAKUT_TRANSPORT` (in which case the registers are ignored).

-### Configuring the transport via UAVCAN registers
+The latter is not recommended for general use so we'll focus on the first one.

 UAVCAN registers are named values that contain various configuration parameters of a UAVCAN application/node.
 They are extensively described in the [UAVCAN Specification](https://uavcan.org/specification).